Iron Fist takes a long time to say very little.

 Harold Meachum resolves the big conflict of the opening three episodes with a single line of dialogue, affirming that Danny Rand should be allowed to take back control of Rand Industries.
 “Drop all litigation against our friend here,” Harold instructs Ward.
 “No more roadblocks.
 Offer him everything he’s owed as the rightful heir of Wendell Rand.”
 With that single line, Harold Meachum negates one-hundred-and-eighty minutes of plot, rightly dismissing it as completely unimportant in the grand scheme of things.

-Of course, this resolution is only slightly more trite than having Danny Rand use the Iron Fist to break out of the psychiatric institution at the end of Shadow Hawk Takes Flight or having Joy give Jeri an artefact that proves Danny’s identity at the end of Rolling Thunder Cannon Punch.
+Of course, this resolution is only slightly more trite than having Danny Rand use the Iron Fist to break out of the psychiatric institution at the end of Shadow Hawk Takes Flight or having Joy give Jeri an artifact that proves Danny’s identity at the end of Rolling Thunder Cannon Punch.
 The tidiness of these resolutions, all timed perfectly for the end of a given episode and negating entire episodes of storytelling, is almost as trite as the storytelling decisions themselves.